top of page

 Bottle pinecone syrup and the strained out pinecones.

-The process:
+The Process

 • Place a lid on the jar and allow it to sit for at least a month.
 This is called maceration.
-The sugar pulls moisture from the cones and dissolves turning into our pinecone syrup!
+The sugar pulls moisture from the cones and dissolves, turning into our pinecone syrup!

-• The cones ferment pretty vigorously for the first week or so, leave the lid slightly open or use a fermentation lid to prevent damage to the jar.
+• The cones ferment pretty vigorously for the first week or so; leave the lid slightly open or use a fermentation lid to prevent damage to the jar.

-• Once the sugar has started to dissolve, usually within the first few days, I start to mix things up every day or two.
+• Once the sugar has started to dissolve, usually within the first few days, I mix things up every day or two.
 This prevents any contamination on the cones that become exposed to the air, and it also seems to aid in dissolving the sugar that settles to the bottom.

 • You can use whole green cones up to about an inch in length.
 If you find larger green cones, you could try cutting them into pieces, but you may have mixed success.